GoogleCloudPlatform/spanner-migration-tool/README.md

 gcloud components install harbourbridge
 ```

 Note: If you installed the gcloud CLI through the apt or yum package managers, you can also install additional gcloud CLI components using those same package managers.
-For example, so install with `apt`, run the following:
+For example, to install with `apt`, run the following:

 ```sh
 sudo apt-get install google-cloud-sdk-harbourbridge